Maryam Jameelah: Biography

 Jameelah was born Margret Marcus in New Rochelle, New York, to parents of German Jewish descent, and spent her early years in Westchester.
 As a child, Marcus was psychologically and socially ill at ease with her surroundings, and her mother described her as bright, exceptionally bright, but also "very nervous, sensitive, high-strung, and demanding".
 Even while in school she was attracted to Asian and particularly Arab culture and history, and counter to the support for Israel among people around her, she generally sympathised with the plight of Arabs and Palestinians.
-Another source describes her interests as zigzagging from Holocaust photographs, to "Palestinian suffering, then a Zionist youth group and, ultimately, fundamentalist Islam."

 She entered the University of Rochester after high-school, but had to withdraw before classes began because of psychiatric problems.
 In Spring, 1953, she entered New York University.
 There she explored Reform Judaism, Orthodox Judaism, Ethical Culture and the Baháʼí Faith, but found them unsatisfactory, especially in their support for Zionism.
 In the summer of 1953, she had another nervous breakdown and fell into despair and exhaustion.
 It was during this period that she returned to her study of Islam and read the Quran.
 She was also inspired by Muhammad Asad's The Road to Mecca, which recounted his journey and eventual conversion from Judaism to Islam.
 At NYU she took a course on Judaism's influence on Islam which was taught by Rabbi and scholar Abraham Katsch, which ironically strengthened her attraction to Islam.
 However Marcus's health grew worse and she dropped out of the university in 1956 before graduation; from 1957 to 59 she was hospitalized for schizophrenia.

 Returning home to White Plains in 1959, Marcus involved herself with various Islamic organizations, and began corresponding with Muslim leaders outside America, particularly Maulana Abul Ala Maududi, a leader of Jamaat-e-Islami (Islamic Society) in Pakistan.
 Finally, on May 24, 1961, she converted to Islam and adopted the name Maryam Jameelah.
 After accepting Mawlana Maududi's invitation she emigrated to Pakistan in 1962, where she initially resided with him and his family.
 In 1963, she married Muhammad Yusuf Khan, a member of Jamaat-e-Islami, becoming his second wife.
 She had five children: two boys and three girls (the first of whom died in infancy).
 Jameelah regards these years (1962–64) to be the formative period of her life during which she matured and began her life's work as a Muslim defender of conservative Islam.